 Role of Alpha-Synuclein Oligomers in Disease

-Cytoplasmic deposition of alpha-synuclein aggregates is a common pathological feature of many neurodegenerative synucleinopathies, including Parkinson's disease and dementia with Lewy bodies, and suggests a causative role of alpha-synuclein in these disorders.
-However, it is still uncertain whether macroscopic, fibrillar alpha-synuclein (Lewy bodies) or nonfibrillar, submicroscopic dimers or oligomers of alpha-synuclein, cause neurodegeneration, although the accumulation of nonfibrillar oligomers is thought to play an important role.
+Cytoplasmic deposition of alpha-synuclein aggregates is a common pathological feature of many neurodegenerative synucleinopathies, including Parkinson's disease and Lewy body dementia, and suggests a causative role of alpha-synuclein in these disorders.
+However, it is still uncertain whether macroscopic, fibrillar alpha-synuclein (Lewy bodies) or nonfibrillar, submicroscopic dimers or oligomers of alpha-synuclein cause neurodegeneration, although the accumulation of nonfibrillar oligomers is thought to play an important role.

 Disease development and progression may be linked to processes that increase the rate at which alpha-synuclein forms these intermediate species due to the presumed toxic nature of oligomeric alpha-synuclein.
 If oligomeric forms of alpha-synuclein are toxic to cells, one therapeutic strategy is to reduce the rate at which oligomerization occurs or prevent oligomer formation altogether.